Road Through Midnight: A Civil Rights Memorial

 With Road Through Midnight, the result of nearly a decade of research and fieldwork, Ingram unlocks powerful and complex histories to reframe these commonplace landscapes as sites of both remembrance and resistance and transform the way we regard both what has happened and what’s happening now—as the fight for civil rights goes on and memorialization has become the literal subject of contested cultural and societal ground.

-Available in bookstores in February 2020 or by preorder from the University of North Carolina Press
+Available in bookstores or from the University of North Carolina Press

 Listen to an interview with Jessica Ingram on WUNC radio’s The State of Things.